Pan American Championship

-A Pan American Championship is a top level international sports competition between athletes or sports teams representing their respective countries or professional sports clubs in the Americas.
-Typically these championships are recurring, the most common formats being annual, biennial and quadrennial.
-The Pan American Games is the highest level sporting competition for the region.
+A Pan American Championship is a top-level international sports competition between athletes or sports teams representing their respective countries or professional sports clubs in the Americas.
+Typically these championships are recurring, the most common formats being annual, biennial, and quadrennial.
+It should not be confused with the Pan American Games, which is the highest level sporting competition for the region.
 It is common for there to be sport-specific governing bodies to organise these regional competitions, such as the Pan American Judo Confederation.